chinamike65/hugo-tuolesi/content/book3/book3en.md

 234

-Among the disciples of Master Bodova, there were more than 3,000 people who have realised the concept of impermanence in life.
+Among the disciples of Master Bodova, there were more than 3,000 people who realised the concept of impermanence in life.

 One of the disciples was retreating in a cave.
 There was a tree with thorns at the entrance of the cave.
 He was scratched whenevr when he went out of the cave, and he was scratched again when he went back into the cave.
-He thought: Tomorrow this tree will be cut down.
+He thought: Tomorrow  I will cut down this tree.

 Then he thought again: I don't know if I can live until tomorrow, where will I have time to cut down trees.

 In this way, until he finally realised the concept of the impermanence of life, he lived in that cave from his twenties until he was eighty-nine years old, when he passed away.

 The third Kungtang Rinpoche opened his eyes every morning and thought of the impermanence of life: Ah!
-I am not dead today, I am still breathing, this is the grace of the Three Treasures.
+I am not dead today, I am still breathing, this is the power of the Three Jewels.

-I must be liberated and become a Buddha!
+We must liberate ourselves and become a Buddha!
 It's hard to say whether you can live until tomorrow, so be sure to practice diligently today!

 We slowly think about the reasons for the impermanence of life one by one.
 We should think about it every day, and think about it all the time.
 This will greatly help our practice.

-When you wake up in the morning, just think about the impermanence of life, and great greed and troubles will naturally diminish.
+When you wake up in the morning, just think about the impermanence of life, and great greed and problems will naturally diminish.

 Then continue to think: life is impermanent, and liberation is the only reliable way out.